L-Bot-AU/prediction-engine/README.md

 ## Currently Implemented
 Junior Library
 Interface for server to get data

-This is placed with the server code

-## Todo
-Senior library data which is rather bad
+Senior Library
+Testing output

 ## Useage Instructions
-A file entitled days.json will need to be created when setting this up.
+Place this with the server code and import the file "getData.py" The days.json file on here is required for functionality.